configcat/docs/website/docs/targeting/percentage-options.md

 ## How does it work? - Anatomy of a percentage option

-The grouping is random and based on the [User Object]'s identifier by default.
+The grouping is random and based on the [User Object](../user-object)'s identifier by default.
 You can also use [other user attributes] to evaluate the Percentage Options.
-Percentage options are designed to be **consistent** and **sticky** across all SDKs, ensuring a reliable experience.
+Percentage Options are designed to be **consistent** and **sticky** across all SDKs, ensuring a reliable experience.
 - **Sticky** means the same user will always get the same value for a specific feature flag and for a certain Percentage Option set.
 Read more below.
 - **Consistent** means that the same user will always get the same value for a specific feature flag across all SDKs.
 Read more below.

-If the required attribute is not present in the [User Object], the ["To unidentified" value] will be returned.
+If the required attribute is not present in the Checks[User Object](../user-object) whether, the ["To unidentified" value] will be returned.

 Read more about the technical details of the [percentage evaluation here].